 The Vess A-Class Storage Appliance for Video Surveillance is specially engineered for medium to large scale IP video surveillance deployment.
 The Vess A-Series is ideally suited for continuous surveillance in banks, malls, casinos, factories, warehouses, and similarly sized commercial, residential, governmental or private enterprises.
+The subsystems are capable of continuous recording and playback operation without dropping frames for networked installations of up to 80 High-Definition IP cameras.

 Vess A-Class Storage Appliance for Video Surveillances are available with Windows operating systems, a Video Management Software suite, and disk drives in order to streamline the installation and integration process.
-The Vess A-Series uses the renowned PROMISE RAID engine for maximum reliability, all drive bays are hot-swappable.
+The Vess A-Series subsystems are stand-alone devices with internal RAID storage, eliminating need for additional servers, controllers, separate enclosures etc. The Vess A-Series uses the renowned PROMISE RAID engine for maximum reliability, all drive bays are hot-swappable, and models are available with redundant power supplies to ensure data safety and uninterrupted operation.